lzhangss/SoundShape/README.md

 ### 4. Define dimensions for the sound window
 Although our sample of `".wav"` files is now stored on a single folder from which we could run `eigensound`, the eigensound protocol still require a couple of actions to secure a meaningful comparison of point coordinates.

-First is the definition of a relative amplitude value (`dBlevel`) to use as background in the 3D spectrogram.
+First is the definition of a relative amplitude value (`dBlevel`) to use as background in the 3D spectrogram (MacLeod *et al.*, 2013).
 This an iterative process that should lead to minimum influence from background noise.
 However, it does not eliminate the variance given by different placement of sounds within the sound window of a spectrogram---nor the variance from changes in the dimensions of the window itself.

-Therefore, second is the definition of sound window dimensions for time (X-axis) and frequency (Y-axis) (*i.e.* arguments `tlim` and `flim`, respectively; `eigensound` function).
-This is an iterative process that ensure all sounds from the sample are encompassed by the window.

-Thus, we use `eigensound` with arguments `analysis.type = "twoDshape` and `plot.exp = TRUE`, which will create two-dimensional spectrogram plots for each `".wav"` file on the folder specified by `wav.at`, and store the output images on the folder specified by `store.at`.
+Therefore, second is the definition of sound window dimensions for time (X-axis) and frequency (Y-axis) (*i.e.* arguments `tlim` and `flim`, respectively; `eigensound` function) so that all sounds from the sample are encompassed by the window.
+To facilitate this action, we use `eigensound` with arguments `analysis.type = "twoDshape`, which will create two-dimensional spectrogram plots for each `".wav"` file on the folder specified by `wav.at`.
+By setting `plot.exp = TRUE`, `eigensound` will store the output images on the folder specified by `store.at`.
 In addition, this is also very useful for defining the relative amplitude value (`dBlevel`).

-In our example including `cuvieri`, `centralis`, and `kroyeri`, we defined iteratively that the sound window that encompass our whole sound data has dimensions `flim = c(0, 4)` and `tlim = c(0, 0.7)`.
-The relative amplitude that minimized background noise was `dBlevel = 25`.
+In our example including `cuvieri`, `centralis`, and `kroyeri`, the sound window that encompass our whole sound data was defined with `flim = c(0, 4)` and `tlim = c(0, 0.7)`.
+The relative amplitude was `dBlevel = 25`.

 ```r
 # Iteratively define sound window dimensions and relative amplitude background